-Growing up in Beijing in the 1980s, my childhood witnessed China's great transformation from the ruins of the Cultural Revolution to the chaos of the 1989 Tiananmen Student Movement.
+Born and raised in Beijing in the 1980s, my childhood witnessed China's great transformation from the ruins of the Cultural Revolution to the chaos of the 1989 Tiananmen Student Movement.
 In the 1990s, I spent six years in a math experimental class at the High School Affiliated to Renmin University of China (人大附中).
 During this time, I developed a strong passion for Euclidean geometry and, for this reason, decided to study law in college.
-As a 16-year-old boy, I saw many similarities between law and geometry: both begin with a small number of axioms and derive a large number of propositions from them.
+As a sixteen-year-old boy, I saw many similarities between law and geometry: both begin with a small number of axioms and derive a large number of propositions from them.
 Then these axioms and propositions are applied to solve problems.
-I naïvely believed that law was my dream profession because it would enable me to practice geometry in the real world.
+I was drawn to law as my dream profession because I thought it resembled geometry in the real world.

 In my seven harsh and lonely years of Ph.D. study, I found my intellectual home in Simmelian social geometry and human ecology of the Chicago School of sociology.
 I realized that, to my great joy, I was finally able to fulfill my childhood dream and study geometry in the real world, that is, to analyze the formal shape of society as social structures and social processes.
 Despite Simmel's lack of popularity in contemporary American sociology, I was fortunate to land a job in the prestigious Sociology Department at the University of Wisconsin-Madison after graduation.
 In Madison, my dreams of social geometry continued for seven years among a large group of number crunchers, Marxists, feminists, and theorists, most of whom I am proud to call colleagues and friends.